 Transportation and Warehousing.
 Massachusetts' major air and seaports are managed by the Massachusetts Port Authority (Massport), an independent public authority.
 Based on total passenger volume data for calendar year 2017, Logan Airport was the most active airport in New England and the 16th most active in the U.S. according to the Federal Aviation Authority.
-Massport reported that as of April 2019 year-to-date, total airport flight operations were up 1.6 percent and total airport passengers were up 4.0 percent from the same period in 2018.
-According to the FAA, in calendar year 2018, Logan Airport ranked 28th in the nation in total air cargo volume.
-As of April 2019 year-to-date, Massport reported the airport handled 220.2 million pounds of cargo, a 0.03 percent increase from the same period in 2018.
-Massport reported that total express mail was up 2.6 percent from the same period in 2018.
+Massport reported that as of June 2019 year-to-date, total airport flight operations were down 2.9 percent and total airport ranked 28th in the nation in total air cargo volume.
+As of June 2019 year-to-date, Massport reported the airport handled 59.7 million pounds of cargo, a 0.49 percent increase from the same period in 2018.
+Massport reported that total express mail was up 0.5 percent from the same period in 2018.
 Please refer to the Aviation Activity tables on the following page.